The course is jam-packed with strong golf holes and wonderful views, with perhaps the most memorable pair being the 12th and 15th

 It survived until the Second World War when the land was mined as part of the defence effort.

 It has been a stalwart of the Golf Monthly Top 100 and regular co-host of the Dunhill Links.
-In August 2017 it will host the Ricoh Women’s British Open.
+In August 2017 it hosted the Ricoh Women’s British Open.

 The second is a very attractive short hole with a large green where it is safest to stay left although there is a partially-hidden bunker waiting to swallow anything that is too far to the left and long.